kchason/nuclei/README_ID.md

-   -se, -sarif-export string     file to export results in SARIF format -je, -json-export string      file to export results in JSON format -jle, -jsonl-export string    file to export results in JSONL(ine) format
+   -se, -sarif-export string     file to export results in SARIF format -je, -json-export string      file to export results in JSON format -jle, -jsonl-export string    file to export results in JSONL(ine) format -sqe, -sqlite-export string   file to export results in SQLite format

 CONFIGURATIONS:
    -config string                        path to the nuclei configuration file